meteor/meteor/source/packages/dynamic-import.md

 downloaded again by the same client.
 This caching system has all the benefits of immutable caching.

-Meteor also allows dynamic expressions as the dependency is expressed statically somewhere else in your code.
+Meteor also allows dynamic expressions as long as the dependency is expressed statically somewhere else in your code.
 This is possible because Meteor's client-side module system understands how to resolve dynamic strings at runtime (which is not true in webpack or browserify, because they replace module identifier strings with numbers).
 However, the set of available modules is constrained by the string literals that you, the programmer, explicitly decided to allow to be imported.